-We are to understand that Christmas is the season of a miracle.
-We understand by “miracle” an event that the laws of nature cannot account for.
-We imagine today that the laws of nature (i.e. physics, chemistry, biology, etc…) can account for everything.
+Christmas is the season of a miracle.
+With “miracle,” we mean to indicate an event that the laws of nature cannot account for.
+In our time, it is often imagined that the laws of nature (i.e. physics, chemistry, biology, etc…) can account for everything.
 We presume that everything not already explained by the laws of nature is nevertheless potentially explicable by them, and will eventually be explained by them actually, through future discoveries.

 But the laws of nature themselves cannot be accounted for in this manner; the laws of nature cannot explain the laws of nature.
 All of creation is a miracle, in that sense.
 Thus, the mundane world is everywhere sustained by what is transcendent.
 The cause of the mundane world is what we mean by “God.”
 Given that the mundane world depends on God, it is unreasonable to axiomatically discount the miracle of Christmas, which is the miracle of miracles.